99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Asynchronous invocation: S3, SNS, CloudWatch events ecc..
 The events are placed in an EventQueue for the lambda to consume, if the vent fails it retries it 3 times, after 1 min and after 2 min which means your code needs to be Idempotent so it shouldn't break if it retries.
-We can define a DLQ dead letter queue with SNS or SQS for failed processes
+We can define a DLQ dead letter queue with SNS or SQS for failed processes strategy to do this:
+Extract the value of a unique attribute of the input event.
+(For example, a transaction or purchase ID.)
+2.Check if the attribute value exists in a control database.
+(For example, an Amazon DynamoDB table.)
+3.Depending on the results, complete the following step:
+If a unique value exists, then end the action without producing an error.
+-or-
+If a unique value doesn't exist, then proceed with the action that you originally designed.
+So get ID, check DynamoDB if duplicate, act accordingly

 - Event Source Mapping (important?): Kinesis, SQS, DynamoDB, Lambda needs to poll from the source, it doesn't get invoked.
 Process streams or Queues (SQS)